Norfolk’s Natural Health Service is so good for your health and well-being it should be available on prescription!

 We reckon Norfolk has the most dynamic coast in the UK, and you can see it in action at Winterton, where longshore drift is starting to create a new spit just offshore.

 The lovely beach is backed with wind-whipped sand dunes topped with marram grass.
-The marram (Old Norse sea for sea, marr, and stem, halmr) is good because its deep roots fight against sand erosion from high and rough tides, and at Winterton protect the grassland and dune slacks which support a large variety of flowering plants, insects and wildlife.
+The marram (Old Norse sea for sea, marr, and straw or reed, halmr) is good because its deep roots fight against sand erosion from high and rough tides, and at Winterton protect the grassland and dune slacks which support a large variety of flowering plants, insects and wildlife.

 Take a walk north along the beach and return across the grassland with views of the thatched roundhouse accommodation of Hermanus Holidays.